ritamgit-alt/ritamgit-alt/README.md

 - ✨ I’m looking for help with NVIDIA

-- 🔭 I’m currently working on a Motivational Image Bot
+- 🔭 I’m currently working on a something cool.

 - 🌱 I’m currently exploring Machine Learning and Computer Vision using Python.

-- 🤔 My interest lies in IOS Development AI & ML.
+- 🤔 My interest lies in Open Source Development.

 - 👯 I’m looking to collaborate on Outreachy Projects